 When you meet someone for the first time, would you rather they ask you a bunch of mundane, hackneyed questions (like, “Where are you from?”, “What do you do?”, etc.) or entertain you with a fun, relate-able story?
 Instant relationship developer right there!
 That’s what it’s all about, right?
 It’s all about developing strong, successful relationships in your professional & personal lives.

 Here’s how I do it:

 Design your story.

 Take notes throughout your life of stories that are relevant to your message.
 Or just to things that make you have an emotion.
-Anecdotal stories are awesome but not necessary.
+Anecdotal tales are fantastic but not necessary.

-Then we listen to the recording & we pull out all the important elements of the story.
-We organize them in the most effective way.
+Then we listen to the recording & pull out all the essential elements of the story.
+We organize them most effectively.
 You start with something that’s going to tie-in to the ending.
 To draw people in.

 Focus on the ending.

 Make sure your ending packs a punch.
 Don’t be compelled to say, “That’s my story.” or “That’s all I have to say about that.”
 Make sure you’ve weaved in your call-to-action.

 Much of the advice I’ve read out there recommends lots of details.
 I disagree wholeheartedly.
 When we listen to a story, we see the story in our mind the way it makes us happy.
 Leave in all necessary elements, but don’t give too many details.
 You want your listener to be an active participant in the story & letting them draw their own picture is critical.
 It allows them to ask important questions.

 These techniques apply to interviews, meetings with your boss, team, venture capitalists, small talk, everyone who needs to see things your way.
 In all communicative situations, you should have remarkable stories.